danielgs14/danielgs14.github.io/_posts/2024-08-12-cuajiniquil-mar24.md

     </div>
 </div>
 <div class="caption">
     <a href="https://marinespecies.org/aphia.php?p=taxdetails&id=513223" style="font-weight: bold;"><i>Diadema mexicanum</i></a>, the long-spined sea urchin, is an abundant figure in the Eastern Tropical Pacific rocky reefs.
-The second picture shows how its long spines shelter small fish, possibly being used as a protection from predators.
+The second picture shows how its long spines offer shelter to some <a href = "https://biogeodb.stri.si.edu/sftep/en/pages/random/10138" style="font-weight: bold;">recruits</a> of the Cortez rainbow wrasse <a href="https://biogeodb.stri.si.edu/sftep/es/thefishes/species/1675" style="font-weight: bold;"><i>Thalassoma lucasanum</i></a>
 </div>

 Sea stars and sea urchins are echinoderms, a group that also includes brittle stars, sea cucumbers and sea lilies - these last ones are quite uncommon in Costa Rica.